GrantHaines/ECE-271-Design-Project/README.md

 Meeting Saturday November 23 in the Afternoon.
-- This meeting we need to solidify plan for the couple weeks after (We wil not meet the week of thanksgiving)
+- This meeting we need to solidify plan for the couple weeks after (We wil not meet the week of thanksgiving) -Ben will work on implementing 4.
+Audio Output (Square Wave)